Preprint

 They require or rely on energy flow.

-They rely on functions of the relevant material, which are partially determined by the structure of the relevant material.
+They rely on functions of the relevant CBMs, and the functions are partially determined by the structures of the relevant CBMs.

-They demonstrate that structural changes can generate new, emergent functions, which can initiate further structural changes, establishing a feedback loop that can lead to hierarchical elevation, as illustrated by Facts 1, 4, 7, 10, 13, 16, 19, 22, and 25.
+They demonstrate that structural changes can generate new functions, which can initiate further structural changes, establishing a feedback loop that can lead to hierarchical elevation, as illustrated by Facts 1, 4, 7, 10, 13, 16, 19, 22, and 25.

 They show that structural or locational changes can alter the environment, which can in turn feedback to initiate further structural changes, as evidenced by Facts 1, 3, 5, 6, 8, 18, 20, and 27.